MBB-team/VBA-toolbox/_wiki/BMS-for-group-studies.md

 EP = out.ep ;
 ```

-> *Protected* exceedance probabilities (PEPs) are an extention of this notion.
+> **Protected exceedance probabilities (PEPs)** are an extention of this notion.
 They correct EPs for the possiblity that observed differences in model evidences (over subjects) are due to chance ([Rigoux et al., 2014](https://www.ncbi.nlm.nih.gov/pubmed/24018303)).
-They can be retieved as follows: `EP = (1-out.bor)*out.ep + out.bor/length(out.ep)`, where `out.bor` is the Bayesian Omnibus Risk (BOR), i.e. the posterior probability that model frequencies are all equal.
+They can be retieved as follows: `PEP = (1-out.bor)*out.ep + out.bor/length(out.ep)`, where `out.bor` is the Bayesian Omnibus Risk (BOR), i.e. the posterior probability that model frequencies are all equal.

 The graphical output of `VBA_groupBMC.m` is appended below (with random log-evidences, with `K=4` and `n=16`):